Month one

 2. Rest days are part of training

 Your body adapts between sessions.
-Rest days are where your legs recover and your aerobic system absorbs the work.
 Ignoring recovery is one of the easiest ways to stall out early.
+On rest days you can:

 A rest day is not a missed training day.
 It is what helps the next run feel better instead of worse.